edmontdants/RNN-LSTM-GRU_Tensorflow-HybridModel-ResidualGRUResNet-Toderici17-CVPR/README.md

 in [Full Resolution Image Compression with Recurrent Neural Networks](https://arxiv.org/pdf/1608.05148).
 Please consult the paper for more details on the architecture and compression results.

 This code will allow you to perform the lossy compression on an model already trained on compression.
-This code doesn't not currently contain the Entropy Coding portions of our paper.
+This code doesn't currently contain the Entropy Coding portions of our paper.

 ## Hardware Requirements: